When we feel weary with the pressure of life, Jesus promises to carry the burden.

 By Dennis Rainey

-PRESSURE.
-Barbara was on the phone needing a decision from me on refinishing our ancient hardwood floors—’What color stain should we use?
+Barbara was on the phone needing a decision from me on refinishing our ancient hardwood floors: "what color stain should we use?
 When should the floor man come?
 Should we do the kids’ closet?
 Who’s going to move the couch?
-(Remember it’s the one that has a queen size hide-a-bed in it).’
+(Remember it’s the one that has a queen size hide-a-bed in it)."

-And if that wasn’t enough, all six of us were leaving in 48 hours, having just returned from eight weeks on the road, to speak at a family camp in California.
+And if that wasn’t enough, the whole family, having just returned from eight weeks on the road, were leaving in 48 hours to speak at a family camp in California.

 Barbara started sneezing.
-Ashley and Samuel chorused in, and by midnight one half of the Rainey Zoo had asthma.
-In less than eight hours we were to leave for family camp.
+Ashley and Samuel chorused in, and by midnight one half of the Rainey Zoo had formed an asthma choir.
+And in less than eight hours we were to pack up ten very heavy suitcases and jump on a plane for family camp.

 How do we live with pressure?

 Stress.
 Pressure.
 We work under it.
 We are driven by it.
 We suppress it.
 We deny it and try to escape it.
 We take vitamins for it.
-We feel it in our chest.
+The texts and emails relentlessly pour into our phones each demanding a decision.
+We feel it all in our chests.
 Our stomach churns.
 Our palms get sweaty.
-And all of us are squeezed by it.

-Our response should be a prayer that says, “Change the pressure rating and broaden my shoulders.
-Strengthen me, O Lord, to handle that which has come into my life.”
+Our response should be a prayer that says, “Increase the pressure rating of my soul and broaden my shoulders.
+Strengthen me, O Lord, to handle that which is coming into my life.”
 He will.
 He promised.

 Only Jesus can promise that.
 Only Jesus can truly deliver.